Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: Spectroscopic Light Echo Identification Protocol Now In Real-time:

 \subsubsection{Instrumental architecture}

 Each telescope and instrument has a unique configuration and architecture that must be considered in its use for transient detection.
-These factors can include chip gaps across the spectrograph range where individual wavelength regimes will not be sampled (or sampled at lower SNR in composite observations), spectra obtained using multiple spectrographs with differing wavelength coverage which are then combined to produce a single continuous spectrum.
+These factors can include chip gaps across the spectrograph range where individual wavelength regimes will not be sampled (or sampled at lower SNR in composite observations), and spectra obtained using multiple spectrographs with differing wavelength coverage which are then combined to produce a single continuous spectrum.

-These architectural differences can introduce configuration-specific artefacts into the resulting spectra that can resemble real coronal line features and lead to false positive detections.
-As with skylines, as these artefacts occur at predictable wavelengths, when identified they can be mitigated through pre-analysis processing steps on a per-configuration basis.
+These architectural differences can introduce configuration-specific artefacts into the resulting spectra that can resemble real coronal line features and lead to false-positive detections.
+As with night-sky lines, these artefacts occur at predictable wavelengths, so when identified they can be mitigated through pre-analysis processing steps on a per-configuration basis.

-As described in detail by \citet{desicollaboration_2022_OverviewInstrumentationDark}, the DESI instrument system consists of three independent spectra ranges with regions of overlap between each to enable co-addition into continuous spectra.
-These spectrographs (or arms) are: B;~3600~--~5930\AA, R;~5600~--~7720\AA, and Z;~7470~--~9800\AA.
-Co-addition of DESI spectra is not handled internally by \sleipnir, instead we make use of the co-added files produced by the \desispec\ \citep{guy_2023_SpectroscopicDataProcessing} reduction pipeline directly.
-Whilst the co-addition performed by the \desispec\ pipeline is robust, residual features within the overlapping regions can be present in the final spectra.
-These features can resemble narrow emission lines following processing and are most common at the edges and centre of the co-added regions.
-As previously described with telluric emission features (Section~\ref{sec:Skylines}), when these features occur they do so fixed positions in the observer frame allowing any coincidental alignments with redshifted Fe lines to be identified and such candidates to be discounted as ECLE candidates.
+As described in detail by \citet{desicollaboration_2022_OverviewInstrumentationDark}, the DESI instrument system consists of three independent spectral ranges with regions of overlap between each to enable coaddition into continuous spectra.
+These spectrographs (or arms) are B (3600--5930~\AA), R (5600--7720~\AA), and Z (7470--9800~\AA).
+Coaddition of DESI spectra is not handled internally by \sleipnir; instead, we make use of the coadded files produced by the \desispec\ \citep{guy_2023_SpectroscopicDataProcessing} reduction pipeline directly.
+Whilst the coaddition performed by the \desispec\ pipeline is robust, residual features within the overlapping regions may be present in the final spectra.
+These features can resemble narrow emission lines following processing and are most common at the edges and centre of the coadded regions.
+As previously described with telluric emission features (Section~\ref{sec:Skylines}), when these features occur they do so at fixed positions in the observer frame, allowing any coincidental alignments with redshifted Fe lines to be identified and such candidates to be discounted as ECLE candidates.